 Under the National Audit Office (NAO) Code of Audit Practice ('the Code'), we are required to consider whether the Council has put in place proper arrangements to secure economy, efficiency and effectiveness in its use of resources.
 Auditors are required to report their commentary on the Council's arrangements under specified criteria and 2023/24 is the fourth year that we have reported our findings in this way.
 As part of our work, we considered whether there were any risks of significant weakness in the Council's arrangements for securing economy, efficiency and effectiveness in its use of resources.
 Where we identify significant weaknesses in arrangements, we are required to make recommendations so that the Council may set out actions to make improvements.
 Our conclusions are summarised in the table below.
-An interim version of this report was issued on 14 July 2024 and presented to Audit & Governance Committee on 25 July 2024.
-This updated report has been issued now that we are in a position to issue our audit report for 2023/24.
-No new information has come to light in the intervening period that would warrant any changes to the judgements and conclusions reached in July 2024 in respect of 2023/24 Value for Money.

-Criteria Criteria 2022/23 Auditor judgement on arrangements 2 2023/ /24 Auditor judgement on arrangements Direction of travel Financial sustainability R Two key recommendations on the transformation programme and the medium-term plan.
+Criteria 2022/23 Auditor judgement on arrangements 2023/24 Auditor judgement on arrangements Financial sustainability R Two key recommendations on the transformation programme and the medium-term plan.
 Three improvement recommendations made.
 R Two new key recommendations raised in 2023/24 relating to the plan to manage the Dedicated Schools Grant (DSG) deficit and the Council's cash position.
 One significant weakness from the prior year remains outstanding in respect of medium-term financial plan.
 Positively, the prior year key recommendation in respect of the control and management of the transformation programme, as well as the delivery of savings and management of costs has been removed.
 No new improvement recommendations made in 2023/24 but one improvement recommendation from the prior year remains open.
 Governance R One key recommendation made in relation to the Council entering in high-risk ambitious projects without due governance.
 Seven improvement recommendations raised. А No significant weakness identified.
 The key recommendation from the prior year has been resolved and closed.
 We raised one improvement recommendation in 2023/24 and a further two improvement recommendations from the prior year remain open.
 1 Improving economy, efficiency and effectiveness R Two key recommendations raised around children's social care and BCP Future Places.
 One improvement recommendation raised in 2021/22 and 2022/23.
 Two improvement recommendations from 2020/21 remain open.
 R The key recommendation raised in the prior year relating to transformation and BCP Future Places is closed.
 We raise a new key recommendation on the Council's SEND provision.
-One key recommendation from the prior year relating to children's services remains open.
+One key recommendation from the prior year relating to children's services remains open. \leftrightarrow

-No significant weaknesses in arrangements identified or improvement recommendation made.

-No significant weaknesses in arrangements identified, but improvement recommendations made.

-Significant weaknesses in arrangements identified and key recommendations made.
+- No significant weaknesses in arrangements identified or improvement recommendation made. - A No significant weaknesses in arrangements identified, but improvement recommendations made. - Significant weaknesses in arrangements identified and key recommendations made.